In 2015, CAR forms eliminated the previously required wood pest inspection reports from the residential purchase agreement.

 FHA and Fannie/Freddie are a little more nuanced:

-a) If an appraiser “notes termite issues” OR if the appraiser “doesn’t comment” about termite issues (which is usually the case since appraisers are neither licensed, bonded, or indemnified against any future legal action) then an inspection will be required by the investor before COE.
+a) If an appraiser “notes termite issues” OR “doesn’t comment” about termite issues (which is usually the case since appraisers are neither licensed, bonded, or indemnified against any future legal action), then the investor will require an inspection before COE.

 The portion of the standard appraisal format where termite issues are addressed are contained in either the comment section at bottom of page 1, or at the bottom of page 2 which continues on to the top of page 3.

-c) Then the buyer and seller must agree to waive the termite inspection and complete a “termite inspection waiver“.
+c) The buyer and seller must then agree to waive the termite inspection and complete a “termite inspection waiver“.

-One last note: Have the loan officer submit “the waiver” to the investor when a loan is 1st sent over, better to remove any doubt the issue has been addressed.
+One last note: Have the loan officer submit “the waiver” to the investor when a loan is first sent over.
+This will remove any doubt that the issue has been addressed.

 In Conclusion

-That’s time lost, gas wasted but most importantly a future referral source lost which can mean tens of thousands of dollars over a real estate professionals career.
+That’s time lost, gas wasted, and most importantly, a future referral source lost, which can mean tens of thousands of dollars over a real estate professional’s career.

 At the very least, this is another issue for the buyers and sellers to squabble over (at the very last minute) and stress everyone out (starting with the agents)!

-If neither buyer or seller won’t agree to pay for the repairs it probably becomes a deal killer or the clients may decide you should to pay…just so you can get a commission!
+If neither buyer nor seller agrees to pay for the repairs, it will probably become a deal killer, or the clients may decide you should pay—just so you can get a commission!

 Call Me for a Full “DU” Loan Approval